 - Buffy's pretty good at punching out vampires, demons and the Big Bad.
 Willow punches out gods.

-- Another great Willow moment was in the previous episode, "Weight of the World".
-With Dawn kidnapped by Glory, Buffy catatonic, and Tara having lost her mind, Willow's finally had enough when Xander and Spike start fighting.
+- With Dawn kidnapped by Glory, Buffy catatonic, Giles injured and Tara having lost her mind, Willow's finally had enough when Xander and Spike start fighting.
 After forcing them apart with magic, she takes charge, berating them.
 The entire time her voice is nearly deadpan, but containing a fury that leaves even Anya and Spike afraid to piss her off.Willow: Buffy's out.
 Glory has Dawn.
 Sometime real soon, she's gonna use Dawn to tear down the barrier between every dimension there is.
 So if you two wanna fight, do it after the world ends, okay?
 All right.
 First we head back to Sunnydale.
 Xander'll take Giles to a hospital.
 Anya's looking after Tara.
 And Spike, you find Glory.
 Check her apartment, see if she's still there.
 Try anything stupid, like payback, and I will get Very Cranky. (looks at them) Everyone clear?

 - This:Willow: Spike was right.
 Snap out of it!
 What you're going through right now?
 It's called guilt.
 It's an emotion, and it's important, but it's not more than that.
 Buffy, you have had the weight of the world on your shoulders since high school, and for one second you wanted it to be over.
 So what?!